fujail57/multi-tenant-sales-dashboard/README.md

 - Bcrypt
 - Cors
 - MVC Architecture
+- Docker

 ---

 ## Client (Frontend)

-The client application was developed **from scratch** using **React.js with Vite** for faster development and optimized builds.
+The frontend application is built using React with Vite to ensure fast development and optimized builds.

 ### Features

 - Implemented **Agent login and registration**
 - Implemented **Tenant (Admin) login and registration**
 - Client-side **role-based and conditional rendering**
-- Used `useEffect` hook with **Axios** to fetch data from the server
+- API communication handled via Axios
+- Optimized server state management using React Query, including caching, loading states, and error handling
 - Created a reusable and responsive **Navbar**
 - Proper loading and empty states for better user experience
 - Clear tenant and role visibility across the application
 - Styling is done using Tailwind Css **( I have used AI for fast development al though styling was not mandatory )**
-- Containarized react-client using docker
+- Containarized react-client app using docker

 ### Role-Based Access